cis-ds/course-site/content/notes/grammar-of-graphics.markdown

 ## Defaults

 Rather than explicitly declaring each component of a layered graphic (which will use more code and introduces opportunities for errors), we can establish intelligent defaults for specific geoms and scales.
-For instance, whenever we want to use a bar geom, we can default to using a stat that counts the number of observations in each group of our variable in the `\(x\)` position.
+For instance, whenever we want to use a bar geom, we can default to using a stat that counts the number of observations in each group of our variable in the $x$ position.

 Consider the following scenario: you wish to generate a scatterplot visualizing the relationship between engine displacement size and highway fuel efficiency.
 With no defaults, the code to generate this graph is: